bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-4.md

 * Each row of attribute data has a value called `GEO_ID`.
 * The feature data (which contains the shape of each Census tract) also has a `GEO_ID` value.
 * The GEO_ID is the **stable identifier** that we use to link the information about internet access with information about the shapes of Census tracts.
-* The GEO_ID field is uniquely suited to be the stable identifier: it serves one purpose and is not likely to be misinterpreted as an attribute data.
+* The GEO_ID field is uniquely suited to be the stable identifier: it serves one purpose and is not likely to be misinterpreted as attribute data.
 * When we join attribute data to feature data, we tell the computer to fill the shape of the feature data (a polygon, a point, a line, or a grid square of a raster file) with the information in a certain row of the attribute data.

 ![Reference Link](https://i.imgur.com/ixxu4VB.png)

 ::: tip

 To join data, the identifiers need to be **exactly** the same as one another.
+An extra space, capitalization and even other symbols are all reasons the computer might fail to complete a join.

 :::